 - Using a zig zag stitch, attach all ten pennants together in a chain.
 Simply feed one pennant piece into your sewing machine right behind the other to create this chain.

 - Apply the bias tape in a traditional two-step process.
 Unfold and stitch first to the front.
 Then wrap the binding over the edge and edgestitch front to back through all layers.
-If you are new to binding, check our our tutorial: Bias Tape: How To Make It & Attach It.
+If you are new to binding, check our our full bias binding tutorial.

 Project Design: Alicia Thommas